 Edward Loomis, NSA, Cryptologic Computer Scientist (ret.)

-Elizabeth Murray, Deputy National Intelligence Officer for Middle East, CIA (ret.)
+Elizabeth Murray, Deputy National Intelligence Officer for Near East, CIA and National Intelligence Council (ret.)

-Kirk Wiebe, former Senior Analyst, SIGINT Automation Research Center, NSA, (ret.)
+Kirk Wiebe, former Senior Analyst, SIGINT Automation Research Center, NSA

 Robert Wing, former Foreign Service Officer (associate VIPS)